+Please check your booking confirmation or ticket for any specific information regarding arrival times for particular shows.
 Generally, the main theatre doors will open 1 hour before the show starts, and auditorium doors open 30 minutes before the show starts (subject to change depending on the production).

 Will I be allowed in to the auditorium if I am late?